shubham0d/Gsoc-2017-ovirt/README.md

 # Gsoc-2017-ovirt
-This repo describe all what I have done in Gsoc 2017 for ovirt from Red Hat.
+This repo describe all what I my work for Gsoc 2017 including proposal and final report.